 3 – Exercise (If You Can Swing It)

-I’m never able to do this in the mornings, but for those of you who can and like to, this is an excellent way to start the day.
+For those who can and like to, this is an excellent way to start the day.
 Exercise not only gives you energy but also boosts metabolism, reduces stress, helps with focus, and is a great way to maintain your health.

-You don’t need to go to the gym and do a crazy workout; even just some yoga, stretching, a nice walk with some fresh air can do wonders to help you start your day off on the right foot.
+You don’t need to go to the gym and do a crazy workout; even just yoga, stretching, and a nice walk with fresh air can help you start your day off on the right foot.

 4 – Moments Of Silence or Meditation

-Before you jump into the craziness that is work and life, the quiet can be a time for reflection and meditation.
-Think about your day, think about what you want to accomplish, and get those affirmations in!
+Before you jump into the craziness of work and life, think about your day, what you want to accomplish, and get those affirmations in!

 5 – Review Your To-Do List